Standard C Library Functions gets(3C)

 #include

-char *fgets(char *s, int n, FILE *stream);
+char *gets(char *s);char *fgets(char *s, int n, FILE *stream);

 DESCRIPTION

-The gets() function reads bytes from the standard input stream (see Intro(3)), stdin, into the array pointed to by
+The gets() function reads bytes from the standard input stream (see Intro(3)), stdin, into the array pointed to bys, until a newline character is read or an end-of-file con-

 dition is encountered.
 The newline character is discarded and the string is terminated with a null byte.
 If the length of an input line exceeds the size of s, indeterminate behavior may result.
-For this reason, it is strongly recommended that gets() be avoided in favor of
+For this reason, it is strongly recommended that gets() be avoided in favor offgets().

 The fgets() function reads bytes from the stream into the